What is Rudrabhishekam and its Benefits?

 Scriptures mention ‘Alankaarapriyo Vishnuh, Abhishekpriyah Shivah.’
 Sri Vishnu is fond of beautiful attire and ornamentation.
-Lord Shiva, on the other hand, loves abhishekam or ceremonial bathing.
-In most Shiva temples, a copper or brass pot containing water is hung above the Shiva lingam.
+Lord Shiv, on the other hand, loves abhishekam or ceremonial bathing.
+In most Shiv temples, a copper or brass pot containing water is hung above the Shiv lingam.
 There is a hole at the bottom of the pot from where water drips onto the lingam all the time.

 Shiva and the Abhishekam Connection

 During Samudra Manthan (churning of the cosmic ocean) the first thing that came out was ‘halahal’ or poison that threatened the creation.
-Only Mahayogi Shiva could save everyone from destruction.
+Only Mahayogi Shiv could save everyone from destruction.
 He drank the poison and held it in his Vishhuddhi (throat) chakra.
-Scriptures mention that due to the heat generated by Halahal, Lord Shiva is forever pleased to receive abhishekam, as it cools his body.
+Scriptures mention that due to the heat generated by Halahal, Lord Shiv is forever pleased to receive abhishekam, as it cools his body.

-One of the powerful Vedic rituals performed to worship Lord Shiva—in his Rudra form—is Rudrabhishekam.
+One of the powerful Vedic rituals performed to worship Lord Shiv—in his Rudra form—is Rudrabhishekam.
 It is performed with the potent chant of Sri Rudram.

 Self Purification with Abhishekam